 - Tell me what you like.
 What is going well?

 - I noticed you came to us from ________________.
 Are there things you did there that might be helpful to us?

 - Is there anything here that you are uncomfortable with?

-On the 90th day, we suggest that leaders ask the same questions and also add two others to their conversation:
+During the 90-day conversation, leaders should ask the same questions and also add two others to their conversation: